astral-sh/uv/docs/reference/cli.md

 Multiple Python versions may be requested.

 Supports CPython and PyPy.
 CPython distributions are downloaded from the `python-build-standalone` project.
+PyPy distributions are downloaded from `python.org`.

 Python versions are installed into the uv Python directory, which can be retrieved with `uv python dir`.

 A `python` executable is not made globally available, managed Python versions are only used in uv commands or in active virtual environments.
+There is experimental support for adding Python executables to the `PATH` — use the `--preview` flag to enable this behavior.

 See `uv help python` to view supported request formats.